From unsticking your writing to squashing digital distractions, here’s our pick of the 10 best productivity apps for academics out there.

 5. Writing app: 750 words

 Read anything about the difficulties of academic writing and the theme of procrastination crops up time and again.
-Take a swinging blow at writer’s block with 750words.
+If your academic writing has hit a wall recently, commit to writing 750 words each day to start writing faster.
+You might surprise yourself.
 This writing-productivity app was inspired by the notion of “morning pages” – a set number of uncensored pages writers commit to writing every day.
 This type of free writing produces raw material that’s often unusable, but it’s main aim is to help clear your mind and unstick your writing for the rest of the day.

 If your academic writing has hit a wall recently, commit to writing 750 words each day.
 You might surprise yourself.